|

 to organise your mail.
 You can move messages from your Inbox to folders designated for

+particular projects simply by dragging and dropping the messages.
 Don't forget to empty the Trash or Deleted folder often and compress the other

 folders on a regular basis, as this will maximise your hard disk space -- all those